 #3 Starting the Loan Process

 It is important as a buyer that you establish some kind of financing before you make any serious home offer.
-The "pre-approval" process allows lenders to take a look at your finances and credit history in order to make a general assumption about your loan amount.
+The "pre-qualification process allows lenders to take a look at your finances and credit history in order to make a general assumption about your qualifying loan amount.

-The pre-approval process is when a lender looks at all of your finances and determines the amount of money you could afford for a mortgage.
+The pre-approval process is when a lender looks at all of your finances (income, debt and savings) and determines the amount of money you could afford for a mortgage.

 In order to get pre-approved for a loan, you need to contact a lender.
 Your agent can help you help you find a lender that you feel comfortable with, and that offers programs best-suited to your needs.

 #4 Starting Your Search

 Now it is time to start the exciting search for homes!
 You may want to narrow down your search by asking yourself the following questions: